maxrzaw/maxrzaw/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Advent of Code 2023 in [Golang](https://go.dev/)
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning Go
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about running, (neo)vim, rock climbing